How is Digital Disruption a Crucial Marketing Strategy Today?

 Exiting the business entirely and returning capital to investors, ideally through a sale of the company while value still exists.
 An example would be MySpace selling itself to Newscorp.

 Retreat into a Strategic Niche

-Profit from overlooked assets
+Profit from Overlooked Assets

-Many digital disruptions take advantage of assets that have been underutilised.
+Many digital disruptions take advantage of assets that have been underutilized.
 This approach is feasible because of the way digital technology reduces friction and reveals options.
 The sharing economy businesses that sell access to unused time in privately owned automobiles, production plants, homes, and office spaces changed their industries by monetizing their assets’ previously unused capacity.